Interpretable Deep Learning Methods for Multiview Learning: Simulation Experiments

 \subsection{Set-up when there is no prior information on variable-variable interactions}

 We consider two different simulation scenarios to demonstrate both the variable selection and classification performance of the proposed method.
-In the first scenario, we simulate data with linear relationships among the views and within a view (Supplementary Material).
-In the second scenario, we simulate data to exhibit nonlinear relationships.
+In the first scenario, we simulate data with linear relationships among the views and within a view (see Supplementary Materials).
+In the second scenario, we simulate the data to show nonlinear relationships.
 In each scenario, there are $D=2$ views and within each view there are two distinct classes.
-In all scenarios, we generate 20 Monte Carlo training and testing sets.
-We evaluate the proposed and existing methods using the following criteria: i) test accuracy and ii) feature selection.
+In all scenarios, we generate 20 Monte Carlo training, tuning, and testing sets.
+We train the models on the training set, choose optimal hyper parameters using the tuning set, and obtain classification performance using the testing set.
+We evaluate the proposed and existing methods using the following criteria: i) test accuracy, and ii) feature selection.
 For feature selection, we evaluate the methods ability to select the true signals and ignore noise variables.
 We use true positive rates (TPR), false positive rates (FPR), and F-measure as metrics to evaluate the variable selection performance.
 In Scenario 1, the first $20$ variables are important, and in Scenario Two, the top $10\%$ of the variables in both views are signals.